 200 Pentonville Road, N1 9JP

 Mildreds – a group of vegetarian and vegan-friendly restaurants dotted around London, opened its first Soho eatery way back in 1988.
 Determined to feed hungry Londoners and visitors alike with a purely plant-based menu, they sought to create a modern restaurant serving ‘good value, fresh and colourful international vegetarian food.’
 The concept of plant-based diets had yet to hit the mainstream, so you could say they had a job on their hands; according to Mabel owners Diane Thomas and Jane Muir, ‘the word on the street was that [they’d] last 6 months.’
 Needless to say, they succeeded; 3 decades on and Mabels has become a landmark on the vegan-London map.
 Their King’s Cross restaurant offers casual and late-night dining in a hip, industrial-chic setting.
-Just a 7-minute stroll away from Point A, you’ll find delicious vegan platters, mains and puddings, as well as alcoholic cocktails, non-alcoholic mocktails and an organic wine list.
+Just a 7-minute stroll away from our Kings Cross hotel, you’ll find delicious vegan platters, mains and puddings, as well as alcoholic cocktails, non-alcoholic mocktails and an organic wine list.

 74 Westbourne Grove, W2 5SH